ostueker/ACENET_Summer_School_OpenMP/_episodes/03-matrix-multiplication.md

 > What happens to the runtime when you change the number of threads to be used?
 {: .challenge}

+In this case, the number of iterations around the for loop gets divided across the number of threads available.
+In order to do this, however, OpenMP needs to know how many iterations there are in the for loop.
+It also can't change part way through the loops.
+How can this happen?
+You can't change the value of 'size' within one of the iterations.
+You also can't use a call to 'break()' or 'exit()' within the for loop, either.
+These functions pop you out of the for loop before it is done.

 ## Summing the values in a matrix

 Moving up to a 2D matrix adds a new layer of looping.
 The basic code looks like the following.